 • Use of a lost, stolen, falsified, or fabricated permit.

 1. Falsely obtaining or using a parking permit that the user is not qualified to use (including possession or use of a lost, stolen, falsified, or fabricated permit) may lead to losing the privilege of having a motor vehicle on campus for the remainder of the current academic year.
-There is also a fine of $100.00 and vehicle impoundment at owner’s expense.
+There is also a fine of $125.00 and vehicle impoundment at owner’s expense.
+Violators of state and city laws may, at the discretion of the Public Safety Department, be prosecuted in state or city courts.

 1. Violation assessments are made at Parking Services and are payable at the Office of the Controller after five working days of the date appearing on the ticket.